Siege of Homs: March–April 2014 army offensive and rebel counter-offensive

 On 31 March 2014, government troops captured two towers in the 7th Island area in the al-Waer neighborhood, as well as several buildings in the al-Jazira al-Sab'a area of the district.

 On 6 April, it was initially reported a car-bomb that the rebels were preparing exploded prematurely in Old Homs killing 29 rebel fighters and leaving dozens missing.
 Later, reports suggested either an ambush by government forces or a Grad missile that hit a rebel ammunition depot in the Jourat al-Shayyah area left 50–75 rebels dead, including dozens of senior officers.
 Among those killed was also the FSA provincial commander, Abdul Qadir al-Homsi.
-After the explosion, only 500–600 rebels were estimated to had remained in the Old Homs area out of 2,000 six months earlier, according to an opposition source.
+After the explosion, only 500–600 rebels were estimated to have remained in the Old Homs area out of 2,000 six months earlier, according to an opposition source.

 On 7 April, Dutch Christian priest Frans van der Lugt was executed by an unknown gunman who stormed into his house.

 On 10 April, the military launched a major offensive against the Old Homs area.
 On 14 April, pro-government NDF militia reinforcements arrived as government forces entered the Wadi al-Sayeh neighborhood, which lies between Jourat al-Shayyah and the Old City.
 By the next day, they had captured several buildings in the area.
 An opposition source reported the garages area between Jourat al-Shayyah and Qussour had been captured by government troops as they continued to advance.
 Meanwhile, rebel lines in Hamidiyah in Old Homs were tenuous as NDF forces were fighting in the outskirts of the area and advancing.
 Heavy artillery and mortar fire also hit the al-Waer neighborhood.
 According to a pro-government source, the Army had breached the rebel defense line in the Bab Houd district.